tensorflow/tfjs-models/toxicity/demo/README.md

 yarn watch
 ```

+### Local Development
-## If you are developing toxicity locally, and want to test the changes in the demo
+_If you are developing toxicity locally, and want to test the changes in the demo_

 cd into the toxicity folder:
 ```sh